nsarath/docs/uc/Fabric Forwarding/README.md

 ### After enabling "Fabric Forwarding" on VN

   Let us enable Fabric Forwarding on VN using Contrail UI.
-Below shows example for CustomNetworkA VN and same to be repeated for CustomNetworkB VN.
+Below shows example for CustomNetworkA VN and same steps to be repeated for CustomNetworkB VN.

   ![enable](UI_enable_FF.png)

   **Control Node Introspect**

   At this point, we could observe the routes are indeed leaked into Fabric Default routing-table as we enabled Fabric forwarding on CustomNetworkA VN.
-Below Control Node introspect shows it.
-Below shows example for CustomNetworkA VN and same to be repeated for CustomNetworkB VN.
+Below Control Node introspect prooves it.
+Below given outputs for CustomNetworkA VN and same can be verified for CustomNetworkB VN.

   ![FabricRT](CN_introspect_FabricRT.png)

-  **Also Vrouter nodes in the cluster can be seen having leaked-routes installed on Fabric Default routing table for this customNetworkA and customNetworkB VN's as we enabled on them**
+  **Also Vrouter nodes in the cluster can be seen having leaked-routes installed on Fabric Default routing table for this customNetworkA and customNetworkB VN's as we enabled on both of them**

   ```
   (contrail-tools)[root@worker2 /]$ rt --dump 0 --family inet | grep -v " \+T \+-"